 There is no significant concentration of credit risk in the Group.
-Nevertheless, there is a receivable to customers for the American subsidiary Eurotech Inc for a nominal value of €1.8 million that is due within 3 years, which was partially depreciated during the fiscal year in order to cover it with an adequate fund of about 40% of the value.
-Despite this, the directors feel that this receivable is fully payable, which could highlight a credit risk in the future.
+However, US subsidiary Eurotech Inc. has a trade receivable in place with a nominal value of \notin 1.8 million that became payable more than four years ago, and which was written down further in the current year with the creation of a provision to cover around 80% of its value.
+Although the Directors believe that the receivable is fully collectable, it could present a credit risk in the future.